Menu

 Then in January 2021 Juliette was afforded the opportunity to transfer to the Isle of Man as a Chief Inspector responsible for Protected Services which includes, Safeguarding, Negotiating, Firearms Licencing, Alcohol Unit and Roads Safety.

-Danny Rotchell joined West Yorkshire Police in 2002, covering a number of district based uniform policing roles including response, custody and as a staff officer then more latterly in the Operations Support Division managing operational activity as a Chief Inspector.
+Danny Rotchell joined West Yorkshire Police in 2002, covering a number of district based uniform policing roles including response, custody and as a staff officer prior to undertaking a number of roles in the Operations Support Division managing operational activity as a Chief Inspector.

-In April 2022 Danny was successful in a process allowing him the opportunity to transfer to the Isle of Man as a Chief Inspector responsible for Operational Policing which includes Uniform operations, Custody and Operational Support Group functions (including roads policing, dogs and firearms).
+In April 2022 Danny was successful in a transferee process, allowing him the opportunity to transfer to the Isle of Man as a Chief Inspector responsible for Operational Policing which includes Uniform operations, Custody and Operational Support Group functions (including roads policing, dogs and firearms).
+Following completion of a promotion process Danny was substantively promoted to the rank of Superintendent, taking over the Operations Portfolio

 Danny is an experienced specialist Tactical Firearms commander, a CBRN operational commander and also one of the IOMC’s Strategic Firearms commanders.